HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-05-sidechains-interoperable-blockchains.md

 further_reads: [zendoo, blockstream_sidechains, coda_whitepaper, zk_poker_a_simple_zk_snark_circuit, poa_erc20_token_bridge]
 ---

-Blockchain technology offers some unique properties, such as achieving consensus among a group of unknown actors and giving a strong incentive mechanism for honest behavior.
-However, building real world applications on blockchain technology can be challenging.
+Blockchain technology offers some unique properties, such as achieving consensus among unknown actors and providing a strong incentive mechanism for honest behavior.
+However, building real-world applications on blockchain technology can be challenging.

-The first challenge of building real world applications is security.
+The first challenge of building applications on the blockchain is security.
 A blockchain's security increases as the number of network participants grow.
-As a result, spinning up a small application-specific blockchain with just a few stakeholders does not provide the same level of security as utilizing an established one with thousands of nodes.
+As a result, spinning up a small application-specific blockchain with just a few stakeholders does not provide the same security level as utilizing an established one with thousands of nodes.

-Additionally, a blockchain's security depends on utilizing a token with real value, tradeable on established markets.
-This is true in the case of [Proof of Work]({{ site.baseurl }}{% post_url /technology/expert/2022-02-05-2-proof-of-work %}) blockchains in which miners are rewarded for their computational power, as well as in Proof of Stake blockchains where a validator's security deposit need to have economic weight.
-A native token with real-world value thus incentivizes users to add security (by mining/staking) and allows applications to transfer value easily.
+A blockchain's security model, in turn, depends on utilizing a token with real value, tradeable on established markets.
+This holds in the case of [Proof of Work]({{ site.baseurl }}{% post_url /technology/expert/2022-02-05-2-proof-of-work %}) blockchains in which miners get rewarded for their computational power with a token, as well as in Proof of Stake blockchains where a validator's security deposit need to have economic weight.
+A native token with real-world value, thus incentivizes users to provide additional security to the network (by mining/staking) and allows applications to transfer value easily.

 Building directly on top of a public blockchain comes with other challenges.
-First, blockchains are not well suited for handling large amounts of data and/or transactions.
+First, blockchains are not well suited for handling large amounts of data and transactions.
 Second, deploying a new feature, which might be necessary for a given application, would require consensus-building among the entire community of stakeholders.
 If only a small subset of participants benefit from the feature, it is unlikely to be implemented.
 Lastly, the codebase would quickly become unmanageable if features and applications were built directly on the mainchain.

 In summary, the three major roadblocks to building on public blockchains are security and scalability, the burdensome governance processes required for introducing new functionality, and the lack of a token with real-world value.

 ![Horizen Sidechain Construction](/assets/post_files/technology/expert/1.3-sidechains/sidechains_D.jpg)
 ![Horizen Sidechain Construction](/assets/post_files/technology/expert/1.3-sidechains/sidechains_M.jpg)

 Meet sidechains.
 Sidechains benefit from the decentralization and security of the underlying main blockchain and maintain the flexibility to solve highly specific use cases.
-Adding and removing features onto a sidechain does not depend on the mainchain's community consensus, since new features will only effect sidechain users.
+Adding and removing features onto a sidechain does not depend on the mainchain's community consensus since new features will only effect sidechain users.
 Also, new features can be added to separate sidechain ledgers, reducing stress on the mainchain.

-Sidechains cannot derive 100% of their security from the mainchain, they still require dedicated nodes.
-But incentive mechanism can be build that lead to existing mainchain nodes also supporting sidechains built on top.
+Sidechains cannot derive 100% of their security from the mainchain; they still require dedicated nodes.
+But incentive mechanisms can be constructed that lead to existing mainchain nodes also supporting sidechains built on top of it.

 ## Use Cases for Sidechains